All Products

 props.put(ProducerConfig.RETRIES_CONFIG, 5);

-// The interval between two consecutive retries for messages in the client.
+// The retry interval on the client.

 props.put(ProducerConfig.RETRY_BACKOFF_MS_CONFIG, 3000);